jackyzha0/bft-json-crdt/README.md

     1. Use an index hint (especially for local inserts)
     2. Skipping the second `find` operation in `integrate` if sequence number is already larger
 3. Improve storage requirement.
 As of now, a single `Op` weighs in at *over* 168 bytes.
 This doesn't even fit in a single cache line!
+4. Implement 'transactions' for a group of changes that should be considered atomic.
-4. Speed up Ed25519 signature verification time by batching.
-For example, a peer might create an atomic 'transaction' that contains a bunch of changes.
+    1. This would also speed up Ed25519 signature verification time by batching.
+    2. For example, a peer might create an atomic 'transaction' that contains a bunch of changes.
 5. Currently, each character is a single op.
 Similar to Yjs, we can combine runs of characters into larger entities like what André, Luc, et al.[^1] suggest
 6. Implement proper persistence using SQLLite or something similar